hmcneill46/muOS-MinUIfied-Theme-Generator/README.md

        pyinstaller ".\Custom MinUI Theme Generator for muOS.spec" *where the .spec file is the one in the github page, modify the .spec file to work on macOS and Linux if you are able to/want to, and put it on a PR.

-## Experimental Settings
- - Show hidden files is experimental as I'm not sure how it should work if you don't select to generate game list as well
- - Also Generate Images for Game List is experimental as it will mess up your favourites and history menus

 ## Credits and thanks
  - Thanks to [@JCR64](https://github.com/JCR64) for the inspiration for the theme and horizontal logo